Graphic Designer | AI Artist

 About

-AICONS – The Project
+AICONS by pegekama – The Project

-• Over 70 AICONS to date
+• 130+ AICONS created to date

-Experience (Selection)
+Professional Experience (Selection)

 • Certified media designer (since 2000)

-Highlights
+Selected Highlights

 Contact

-mail: [email protected]
+Mail: [email protected]